 The program began with a series of consultations with professional organisations and stakeholders to ensure that the program objectives were aligned to the key government objectives in Spain.
-As in many other countries, the Spanish elderly poly-pharmacy population is a group placing high demand on the health care system because of their complex medication regimens and co morbidities.81 The Spanish government considers this group as a priority in their strategic health plans for the future.82 The government and, the major pharmacy professional association, such as the Consejo General de Colegios Oficiales de Farmacéuticos (CGCOF), have supported the delivery of medication related services through community pharmacies.83 To plan the changing role of pharmacy, a group of leading politicians, professional pharmacy associations and non-university and university research groups came together and in January 2008 produced a consensus outlining their commitment to providing three key CPS through community pharmacies.84
+As in many other countries, the Spanish elderly poly-pharmacy population is a group placing high demand on the health care system because of their complex medication regimens and co morbidities.
+The Spanish government considers this group as a priority in their strategic health plans for the future.
+The government and, the major pharmacy professional association, such as the Consejo General de Colegios Oficiales de Farmacéuticos (CGCOF), have supported the delivery of medication related services through community pharmacies.
+To plan the changing role of pharmacy, a group of leading politicians, professional pharmacy associations and non-university and university research groups came together and in January 2008 produced a consensus outlining their commitment to providing three key CPS through community pharmacies.
+One of these services is Seguimiento Farmacoterapéutico (SFT), a medication management service.